rayshift/translatefgo/README.md

 This application translates cutscenes in Fate/Grand Order JP & NA into a variety of different languages.
 It features real time machine translation of the most recent event using [DeepL](https://www.deepl.com/).
 Older content uses the official translation from the North American region.
 Teams of translators are working on human translations in various different languages.

-### Getting error "To protect your privacy, choose a different folder?"
+### Getting error "To protect your privacy, choose a different folder"?
 1. Access your phone with `adb` - requires a computer https://www.xda-developers.com/install-adb-windows-macos-linux/
 2. Download https://apk.rayshift.io/translatefgo/files-downgrade.apk
 3. Downgrade your files app using `adb install -d -r c:\location\files-downgrade.apk`